RayKlefstad/ICS45c/README.md

 # Move into your personal private repository folder:
 cd <PrivateRepositoryFolder>

+# Get the data from our repo
+git fetch --all

 # Checkout hw8 from the public branch:
 git checkout hw8
 ```